google/text2text/README.md

 * Bag of Words to Sequence model:
 Inspired by [Order Matters: Sequence to sequence for sets](https://arxiv.org/abs/1511.06391)
 * Incorporating copy mechanism with Sequence to Sequence model:
+Similar to waht explained in [Learning to Attend, Copy, and Generate for Session-Based Query Suggestion](https://arxiv.org/abs/1708.03418)
 Inspired by [Incorporating Copying Mechanism in Sequence-to-Sequence Learning](https://arxiv.org/abs/1603.06393)